 One of my favorite ways to search for a business niche is to see what’s being offered in affiliate networks.
-It gives an idea on what’s trending and what type of brands to promote for one’s site.
+It gives an idea of what’s trending and what type of brands to promote for one’s site.
 That is exactly what I’ll be showing you today with the Commission Junction affiliate programs.
-So if you are new blogger, this is one article that you wouldn’t want to miss.
+So if you are a new blogger, this is one article that you wouldn’t want to miss.

 What To Prepare Before Hand

 By this, I am referring to the network, not the programs just yet.
 In order to ensure that affiliate links are used properly, almost all the networks will require applicants to provide a reference to their websites.
-It tells a lot about the level of your commitment as publisher (aka affiliate marketer) and also show advertisers whether your content is suitable for their product or services offers.
+It tells a lot about the level of your commitment as a publisher (aka affiliate marketer) and also shows advertisers whether your content is suitable for their product or services offers.

 If you haven’t got a site yet, I would recommend using a custom domain build on a self-hosted WordPress.
-The diversity and flexibility of the platform, will enable you to publish a lot of content that can be used to market affiliate products more efficiently.
+The diversity and flexibility of the platform will enable you to publish a lot of content that can be used to market affiliate products more efficiently.

 Now, let’s see how advertisers generally present their information on the network.

 Understanding The Advertiser’s Information

 In order to search for advertisers, you can either use the company’s name OR enter a broad keyword that is specific to that particular niche.
 For example, if you have a pet blog, you may want to use the keyword ‘pets’ or if you have a fitness blog, you can use the word ‘exercise’.